TutsWiki/source/content/blog/python/write-read-json-config-file-python.md

 ## Reading and Writing config data to JSON file in Python

-`JSON` or `Javascript Object Notation` file is used to store and transfer data in the form of `arrays` or `Key - Value` pairs.
+`JSON` or `Javascript Object Notation` file is used to store and transfer data in the form of `arrays` or `Key-Value` pairs.
 Let's now understand read and write operations to the JSON file.

 ### Creating JSON config file in Python